iamjackchen/ATMAN/README.md

 attendee ID directly as an email address, or using the attendee ID added to a provided domain name, e.g. abcd@domain).
 You may also choose to distribute tickets manually

 ** A note on Gmail.
-Gmail has limited support for external account access without two-factor authentication You will need to generate a custom app password from your Google account and use that password for ATMan's built-in email handler
+Gmail has limited support for external account access without two-factor authentication.
+You will need to generate a custom app password from your Google account and use that password for ATMan's built-in email handler

 #### Event Kiosk
+.

-The event kiosk is a live session where you can scan tickets via a connected webcam and mark attendees as present or absent Simply hold your ticket up to the camera, and the app will automatically recognise the QR code and match it to a registered attendee
+The event kiosk is a live session where you can scan tickets via a connected webcam and mark attendees as present or absent.
+Simply hold your ticket up to the camera, and the app will automatically recognise the QR code and match it to a registered attendee

 ![](https://raw.githubusercontent.com/iamjackchen/ATMAN/main/Screenshots/EventKiosk.png)